 Accessed through Pre-AP Classroom (the Pre-AP digital platform), these short formative assessments provide insight into student progress.
 They are automatically scored and include multiple-choice and technology-enhanced items with rationales that explain correct and incorrect answers.
-Use of one learning checkpoint per unit is required.
+Teachers commit to administering one learning checkpoint per unit.
 For more details see page 54.